awsdocs/amazon-s3-userguide/doc_source/olap-create.md

    }
    ```

-   The following Object Lambda access point configuration shows a payload with one parameter, and with range and part number enabled\.
+   The following Object Lambda access point configuration shows a payload with one parameter, and with `GetObject-Range` and `GetObject-PartNumber` enabled\.

    ```
    {